 The result?
 Blistering copy and engaging content.
 But don’t take my word for it, try it for yourself with a free trial that includes up to 10,000 credits (each word generated by Jasper costs 1 credit).

 Be sure to watch the training video on how best to use the tool.
 The learning curve at first can seem steep but once you see how to leverage the tool, you’ll be an e-book writing machine.

 You can even join the Conversion.ai Facebook group and participate in their 7-day book writing sprints.

-You gather (digitally) with fellow writers and use Jarvis to write a book hundreds of pages in length.
+You gather (digitally) with fellow writers and use Jasper to write a book hundreds of pages in length.